Onelinerhub/onelinerhub/clickhouse/how-to-execute-sql-query-from-file.md

-# How to execute SQL query from file
+# How to execute SQL query from a file

 ```sql
 clickhouse-client < /tmp/test.sql